- Ask your pharmacist and doctor if there are cheaper alternatives

 - Signs of a trustworthy pharmacy website:

-- It's licensed by the state board of pharmacy, the National Association of Boards of Pharmacy.
+- It's accredited by the National Association of Boards of Pharmacy

 - It has a licensed pharmacist available to answer your questions.